 The Registered User may install User Daily Read Equipment at any Supply Point where the Annual Quantity exceeds 732,000 kWh (25,000 therms) but is not more than 58,600,000 kWh (2,000,000 therms).

-Where a User submits a Supply Point Nomination in respect of a Proposed Supply Point, with a Supply Meter Point, in relation to which the Supply Meter is not Daily Read, as a DM Supply Point, the Transporter shall reject such Supply Point Nomination, unless the User has submitted such Supply Point Nomination in accordance with paragraph 7.3.5 and the Proposed Supply Point comprising the New Supply Meter Point has been classified as a DM Supply Point in accordance with paragraph 1.5.13.
+Where a User submits a Supply Point Nomination in respect of a Proposed Supply Point, with a Supply Meter Point, in relation to which the Supply Meter is not Daily Read, as a DM Supply Point, the CDSP shall reject such Supply Point Nomination, unless the User has submitted such Supply Point Nomination in accordance with paragraph 7.3.5 and the Proposed Supply Point comprising the New Supply Meter Point has been classified as a DM Supply Point in accordance with paragraph 1.5.13.
 The User warrants that where it submits a Supply Point Nomination in accordance with this paragraph and there is no requirement on the Transporter to install Transporter Daily Read Equipment, then the User shall install User Daily Read Equipment instead.

 Subject to paragraph 1.5.4, where (by reason of an increase in the Annual Quantity of a Supply Point at the start of the Gas Year, or a proposal that a Supply Meter Point be comprised in an Interruptible Supply Point) the Daily Read Requirement applies in respect of a Supply Point pursuant to paragraph 1.5.2(a) or 1.5.2(b), but is not satisfied: